 Those who have a civil engineering degree have a wide range of career options to choose from.
 They can seek employment with municipal, state, or federal departments, and contribute to the construction of public buildings, roads, railways, and other structures.
 Alternatively, they can work as project managers in privately-owned real estate and construction companies, and build residential and commercial buildings.
 Some companies also need civil engineers to construct industrial structures.

 Other than constructing buildings and structures, civil engineering graduates can also perform tasks such as analyzing and designing buildings, supervising other engineers and managing complex construction projects.
 Some civil engineers also choose to go into engineering research or teach engineering in universities and colleges.
 Accomplished engineers can also start their own engineering consultancy businesses.

-Coastal engineering involves the construction of structures that are located along the coast.
-Some of the projects that are managed by coastal engineers include land reclamation, flood and erosion control, and coastal defense.
+Coastal engineers oversee the construction of structures that are located along the coast.
+Their work marries the principles of construction engineering with the objectives of protecting the environment and ensuring building integrity in the face of unique coastal conditions.
+These conditions or factors may include land reclamation, flood and erosion control, and coastal defense.

 Resources for Civil Engineers

-- Civil Engineering Information Center: A website that provides lots of useful information for civil engineers.
+- Civil Engineering Information Center: A website that provides a wealth of useful information for civil engineers

-- Civil Engineering News: The ultimate civil engineering news website.
+- Civil Engineering Media: The ultimate civil engineering news website

 - Civil Engineering Portal: A repository for civil engineering journals, books, magazines, and software

 - ICE Bookshop: A bookshop that specializes in civil engineering publications

 - Introduction to Civil Engineering: A website that covers the basics of civil engineering